-We are a developer and publisher of free-to-play casual games for mobile and social platforms each of which incorporate our unique playAWARDS loyalty program.
-Over our ten-year history, we developed a portfolio of free-to-play social casino games that are considered to be among the most innovative and unique in the genre.
-They include the award-winning POP!
-Slots, my VEGAS Slots, my KONAMI Slots, my VEGAS Blackjack and my VEGAS Bingo.
-Our games are based on original content, real-world slot game content, as well as third-party licensed brands and are downloadable and playable for free on multiple social and mobile-based platforms, including the Apple App Store, Google Play Store, Amazon Appstore, and Facebook.
+We are a developer and publisher of free-to-play casual games for mobile and social platforms.
+Each of our legacy social casino games and our Tetris®-branded mobile game incorporate our unique playAWARDS loyalty program.
+Over our eleven-year history, we developed a portfolio of free-to-play social casino games that are considered to be among the most innovative and unique in the genre.
+We recently acquired Brainium, a developer and publisher of free-to-play casual games with industry leading user retention and engagement.
+Our games include the award-winning POP!
+Slots, myVEGAS Slots, my KONAMI Slots, myVEGAS Blackjack, myVEGAS Bingo, Tetris®, Solitaire, Spider Solitaire, Sudoku, and Mahjong.
+Our games are based on original content as well as third-party licensed brands and are downloadable and playable for free on multiple social and mobile-based platforms, including the Apple App Store, Google Play Store, Amazon Appstore, and Facebook.

-Each of our games is powered by our proprietary playAWARDS program and incorporates loyalty points that are earned by players as they engage with our games.
-For the year ended December 31, 2021, these loyalty points could have been exchanged for real-world rewards from 95 awards partners representing more than 265 hospitality, entertainment, and leisure brands across 17 countries and four continents.
-The rewards are provided by our collection of awards partners, all of whom provide their rewards at no cost to us, in exchange for product integration, marketing support, and participation in our loyalty program.
+Each of our legacy social casino games and our Tetris®-branded mobile game is powered by our proprietary PlayAWARDS program and incorporates loyalty points that are earned by players as they engage with our games.
+For the year ended December 31, 2022, these loyalty points could have been exchanged for real-world rewards from 96 awards partners representing more than 210 hospitality, entertainment, and leisure brands across 105 countries and six continents.
+The rewards are provided by our collection of awards partners, with the majority of whom provide their rewards at no cost to us, in exchange for product integration, marketing support, and participation in our loyalty program.
 The program is enabled by our playAWARDS platform which consists of a robust suite of tools that enable our awards partners to manage their rewards in real time, measure the value of our players' engagement, and gain insight into the effectiveness and value they derive from the program.
-Through our self-service platform, awards partners can launch new rewards, make changes to existing offers, and in real time see how players are engaging with their brands.
+Through our self-service platform, awards partners can launch new rewards, make changes to existing rewards, and in real time see how players are engaging with their brands.
 The platform tools also provide awards partners the ability to measure the off-line value our players generate as consumers and patrons of their real-world establishments.

 PLAYSTUDIOS' playAWARDS platform embodies all of the features, tools, and capabilities needed to deliver loyalty programs tailored for the games industry.
 Our consumer-facing brand for our loyalty program is myVIP.
 The myVIP program is an aspirational benefits framework, with in-game mechanics and rewards features, along with a player development and hosting program.
 The program dynamically ranks and assigns players to tiers based on their accumulation of tier points, which are a proxy for their overall engagement with our games.
 The tier points are separate from and are not interchangeable with the loyalty points earned in the playAWARDS program.
 Qualified players are provided access to enhanced benefits that increase with each tier.
-Higher tiers provide access to a VIP player portal whereby players can view and purchase special chip bundles, redeem loyalty points for a curated set of rewards, and communicate directly with a dedicated personal host.
+Higher tiers provide access to a VIP player portal where players can view and purchase special chip bundles, redeem loyalty points for a curated set of rewards, and communicate directly with a dedicated personal host.
 The VIP player portal, concierge, and host programs, enhance the in-game and real-world reward experience with both in-game and in-person, invitation-only special events.
 We believe that the myVIP program drives increased player engagement and retention, and therefore extends each game's life-cycle and revenue potential.